EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ## [Some Photos](https://www.instagram.com/evolve.crestedbutte/)

+### We are only set up for monthly memberships (see below).

 ### Open Desks: $200/month

 ### Dedicated Desks: $300/month

 ### This is a self-managed workspace.
 There will be some organizational inconveniences as we develop ourselves.

+### Please respect others in the space (See the note about Sound, below).

+### Please lock the door when you leave if no one else is on your side.

 ### There will be some isolated periodic construction (mostly paint work) as I continue to improve the space.

 ## Monthly Memberships Only

+Billing is month-to-month, per person.
+Our minimum is one month (The cost of having a manager to take care of shorter times would not make sense).
+We do have people that come in for shorter times but they still pay for a month.

 This is a non-traditional co-working space and is predominantly self managed, so we don't have a staff person to handle drop-ins.
 There are several coffee shops in town that provide internet if that's all you need.

-Billing is month-to-month, per person.
-Our minimum is one month.
-You can choose to rent for a single month even if you are only going to be there for part of a month.

 ## Sound & Phone Use